 Clinical Psychology Admission Process

 Each year, we receive a large pool of applicants.
-We invite certain applicants to attend an open house and admit eight or fewer of those students to the program.
+We invite our top-ranked applicants to attend an open house, with a goal of approximately eight new students starting the program each year.
 We follow the policy for graduate school offers and admissions (PDF) outlined by the Council of University Directors of Clinical Psychology.

 Working With Faculty Members

 We admit students to work with specific faculty members.
-When you apply, you'll indicate which faculty member(s) you're interested in working with.
-The following core clinical faculty members plan to admit students for admissions in fall, 2021:
+We ask that you make clear in your statement of purpose (i.e., personal statement) which faculty member(s) you are interested in working with and why.
+The following core clinical faculty members plan to admit students to matriculate in fall 2024:

 - Michelle Lilly